liftedinit/talib/README.md

 # Talib Blockchain Explorer for MANY Protocol

+# Development

+To start the instance for local dev simply run docker-compose:
+`docker-compose up`

+### Development Config:
+- You will need a many ledger or kvstore chain to sync blocks.
+- Follow the login steps below and add a network to sync.

+### Documentation
+Swagger REST API documentation is availabe at /api.

 # Login
 All modifying endpoints to the Talib server are protected by a password.
 Currently, there is no update frontend that would allow you to login and make modifications, so a user would have to login manually via the command line and use the JWT token to make requests.